gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 Anyway, enough on that.

+So is all that React stuff better than what we had before?
+Well, it's definitely not simpler.
+But it does prevent us from having to do full round-trips to the server, and that will always be quicker.
+But it's not the only way to accomplish such a thing...

 ## Turbolinks

 Full fucking circle baby! ⚫ So what is Turbolinks?
 It's a frontend library that makes navigating our web application faster -- specifically that 2008 version we wrote above -- with minimal changes to that server-rendered-HTML style.
 If our old skool version is a barebones approach built on the native constructs given to us by HTML, HTTP, and the browser, and if our React version largely does away with those patterns to build atop more custom client-side constructs -- Turbolinks sits somewhere in the middle.

-If we just include it in our [head and start it](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-turbolinks-and-stimulus/app/assets/javascript/packs/application.js#L12-L13), Turbolinks will turn all of our link following into remote requests for the new HTML at that location, swap the `<body>` with the new result, and merge new `script` tags into the `<head>` -- all without reloading the page.
+If we just include it in our [`head` and start it](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-turbolinks-and-stimulus/app/assets/javascript/packs/application.js#L12-L13), Turbolinks will turn all of our link following into remote requests for the new HTML at that location, swap the `<body>` with the new result, and merge new `<script>` tags into the `<head>` -- all without reloading the page.
 If all we wanted to do was submit GET requests for HTML pages, Turbolinks would turn our application into single page app for just a single line of client-side code, and without adjusting our server at all.

 That's amazing! 😲 But...it's not all our app needs to do -- there's two things Turbolinks can't do for us without us getting involved: